 - 1. Other receivables and other payables comprise certain amounts that were previously recognised separately on the face of the balance sheet.
 Other receivables comprise deferred expenditure and other debtors.
-Other payables comprise accruais and deferred income. - 2.
+Other payables comprise accruals and deferred income. - 2.
 Cash and cash equivalents include certain amounts that were previously recognised separately on the face of the balance sheet as amounts due from group undertakings. - 3.
 Under IFRS, dividends on the Company's equity shares are recognised as a liability in the period in which they are declared.
-The proposed dividend at 31 December 2004 of £58,918 has therefore been reversed from current liabilities and retained earnings have been increased by the same amount.
-This is the only change to amounts previously recognised under UK GAAP. - 4.
-Under IFRS accrued interest is now included with the financial instrument.
-This was previously included in other payables.
+The proposed dividend at 31 December 2004 of £116,103 has therefore been reversed from current liabilities and retained earnings have been increased by the same amount.
+This is the only change to amounts previously recognised under UK GAAP.